 Each and every tax season, cybercriminals develop new, sophisticated schemes designed to fraudulently obtain payment and personal and financial information from individuals and businesses.
+This year in particular, there has been an emphasis on aggressive schemes relating to the coronavirus pandemic, including identity theft, unemployment benefit fraud, and the Economic Impact Payments.
 These schemes are generally referred to as “phishing” scams and they come in many shapes and sizes.
 The IRS publishes notices of known phishing scams on its website under “Tax Scams/Consumer Alerts.”
-Some common types of tax related scams include:
+Some common types of tax-related scams include:

 - “Ghost” tax return preparers that offer to prepare your return but refuse to sign and propose unconventional fee structures